microbus-io/fabric/docs/tech/codegen.md

 The `databases` section indicates if the microservices uses any databases.
 The name of the database is used to pull the data source name (a.k.a. connection string) from a configuration property with that name.
-Unless the application uses multiple databases the recommendation is to name the database the same as its kind.

 ```yaml
 # Databases